evolsnow/shadowvpn-win/README.md

 shadowvpn-win
 ===

-shadowvpn-win is a simple way to run shadowvpn in windows, you can also build exe package to be more convenient.
+shadowvpn-win is a simple way to run shadowvpn client in windows, you can also build exe package to be more convenient.

 It is a port of [ShadowVPN](https://github.com/clowwindy/ShadowVPN) created by [@clowwindy](https://github.com/clowwindy)